The rise of the galactic empire: luminosity functions at $z\sim17$ and $z\sim25$ estimated with the MIDIS$+$NGDEEP ultra-deep JWST/NIRCam dataset: Selection of z>16 galaxy candidates

 We obtained photometric redshift probability distribution functions (zPDFs) with both codes using the SEDs for the four different apertures mentioned in Section~\ref{sec:data}.
 The zPDFs were then analyzed to build a sample of $z\gtrsim16$ galaxy candidates.

 Based on photometric redshifts, we further cut the original sample to those galaxies presenting a most probable (as found by integrating the zPDF) and the peak (that providing the smallest $\chi^2$ value) redshift above $z>10$, keeping only those galaxies with a $>70$\% cumulative probability of lying at $z>15$.
 The final cut was on $\chi^2$ values, ensuring that the difference between the minimum value of the zPDF at $z<10$ and $z>10$, $\Delta\log\chi^2$, was larger than 0.4~dex.
 In the final sample that we used to estimate luminosity functions (see the following section), we only kept candidates for which all apertures and the two codes provided photometric results compatible with $z>10$.
+The number of selected sources after these cuts was 733.